-Specialized Sequoia Elite 2009
+Specialized Sequoia Elite 2009 – one of the greatest bikes ever!

 The minute I got on my Specialized Sequoia Elite 2009 I knew I was going to buy it!
 I had already tried a whole range of other road bikes, but I instantly knew this was the one.
 It was just so comfortable.
 I was used to hybrid bikes, and most of the road bikes I tried made me feel like I was lying on my stomach.
 I wasn’t sure if that made me feel too aggressive or too vulnerable.
 Some of them felt too light and unstable.
 But the Sequoia managed to hit all the right notes – I was far enough forward to really put my whole body into pushing the pedals, but not so far I felt like I was about to do a face plant.
 Also, at the same time as it felt light enough to take flight, it also felt solidly in touch with the ground.
 What a magical combination!